How can you have extra links in bio on X (Twitter) and get

 - Be consistent in your approach

-- What else could you do if you use a website landing page?
+- What else could you do if you use a social media landing page?

 - Extra benefits of having a website landing page

-You can click or touch the screenshots below to see lager images.
+You can click or tap the screenshots below to see larger images.

 Extra links in bio on X (Twitter)

-X is one of the most restrictive social media platforms for links, as they only let you have one external link to other platforms.
+X is one of the most restrictive social media platforms for links, allowing only one external link to other platforms.

 See the associated screenshot with an annotated explanation.